 Have you ever noticed that some people request donations "in lieu of flowers" after a loved one passes?
-The idea behind it is that the flowers will fade, but a donation will help someone who is living.
+The idea behind it is that the flowers will fade over time, but a donation will help someone who is living.

 Making a Donation in Memory of Sickness